17 Stunning Spots To See The Best Fall Colours in Niagara

 As the long hot days begin to cool down, the changing of the leaves is a sure sign that autumn has arrived.
 Ontarians are fortunate that we often have a long fall season and a varied burst of golds and reds – and Niagara is no different.
 Hiking is one of the best autumn things to do in Ontario to truly enjoy the season!
-With thed Niagara Escarpment as your backdrop, there’s no shortage of spots to admire the fall colours in Niagara!
+With the Niagara Escarpment as your backdrop, there’s no shortage of spots to admire the fall colours in Niagara!

 Disclaimer: This post may contain affiliate links where I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!

-7 Best Spots For Fall Colours in Niagara
+Top Destinations For Fall Colours in Niagara

 While the season can vary from year to year, the best time to see fall foliage in Ontario is typically within the last week of September until the middle of October.
 It’s not uncommon for the colours to be in full swing during the Thanksgiving weekend!
 To top it off, the Niagara Region is often the last to lose its leaves so keep this in mind when planning your fall adventure.